-Extract an ordered sequence of n-grams (n consecutive words) from a spacy-parsed doc, optionally filtering n-grams by the types and parts-of-speech of the constituent words.
+Extract an ordered sequence of n-grams (n consecutive tokens) from a spaCy Doc or Span, for one or multiple n values, optionally filtering n-grams by the types and parts-of-speech of the constituent tokens.

-- doc - - n Number of tokens per n-gram; 2 => bigrams, 3 => trigrams, etc. - filter_stops If True, remove ngrams that start or end with a stop word - filter_punct If True, remove ngrams that contain any punctuation-only tokens - filter_nums If True, remove ngrams that contain any numbers or number-like tokens (e.g. 10, 'ten') - include_pos Remove ngrams if any constituent tokens' part-of-speech tags ARE NOT included in this param - exclude_pos Remove ngrams if any constituent tokens' part-of-speech tags ARE included in this param - min_freq Remove ngrams that occur in doc fewer than min_freq times
+- doclike - - n Number of tokens included per n-gram; for example, 2 yields bigrams and 3 yields trigrams.
+If multiple values are specified, then the collections of n-grams are concatenated together; for example, (2, 3) yields bigrams and then trigrams. - filter_stops If True, remove ngrams that start or end with a stop word. - filter_punct If True, remove ngrams that contain any punctuation-only tokens. - filter_nums If True, remove ngrams that contain any numbers or number-like tokens (e.g. 10, 'ten'). - include_pos Remove ngrams if any constituent tokens' part-of-speech tags ARE NOT included in this param. - exclude_pos Remove ngrams if any constituent tokens' part-of-speech tags ARE included in this param.

+• min_freq - Remove ngrams that occur in doclike fewer than min_freq times